GSA/fcsm/resources/conferences/2020-research-policy.md

 <p>The IRS Office of Research, Applied Analytics and Statistics used
 innovative nimble approaches to support decision making and evaluation related to the corona virus pandemic. </p>

 <p>Holly Donnelly, IRS</p>

 <p>The IRS built a new graph data model to analyze entities with employment
 tax requirements and Form 941 Schedule R filings.
 The model will be used by Exam, CI, and others to identify entity relationships, distribution of claims and credits, patterns of non-compliance (including fraud), estimate Exam workload, and optimize case selection activities.
 The Economic Impact Payment (EIP) is a payment meant to stimulate the economy and put money in the hands of taxpayers and U.S. citizens in a time of need.
 The EIP also creates an opportunity for identity thieves as it creates a new mode of entry into the filing population (See https://krebsonsecurity.com/2020/04/new-irs-site-could-make-it-easy-for-thieves-to-intercept-some-stimulus-payments/ ).
 Normally, identity thieves must claim a refund on a return in order to profit from ID theft fraud, which subjects a return to multiple selection filters that are looking for ID Theft and other forms of refund fraud.
 The EIP removes the scrutiny as thieves can now file a fraudulent $0 return, avoid RRP and DDb filters, and receive a stimulus check or direct deposit.
 RAAS is working closely with RICS to start a system for fraudulent EIP detection and selection.
 Mechanisms for detection will be driven by RAAS and our contractors.
 W&amp;I is expecting 18 million marginal returns this year as a result of EIP.
 ID Theft not only allows stimulus payments to go to identity thieves who may or may not spend those checks in the U.S., but also makes it difficult for the appropriate person claim their rightful stimulus check in a timely manner.
 Given the absence of a systemic selection process for this vulnerable population, we currently estimate that we need at least $200K in additional funding and potentially an additional $200K to prepare for PY2021 related schemes as unclaimed EIPs will show up as credits on TY2020 accounts.</p>

 <p>RAAS estimated the number of businesses eligible for advance tax credits
 to cover health care costs and paid leave to assist Collection in anticipating workload.
 We used counts of employers filing employment tax returns including the 941, 944, 934 and CT-1.
 RAAS also estimated likely health care costs to assist in identifying claims that necessitated further scrutiny before the tax credits were advanced.
 Using data from the W-2s, we reported health care costs by number of employees to establish guidelines.</p>

 <p>We are also building a model to estimate the impact of sudden economic
 downturn on IRS Collection resources.
 Using data from our compliance data warehouse paired with published data from other statistical agencies, our model will forecast, by industry and geographic area, how many individual filers will likely owe taxes they cannot pay and enter the Collection workstream.
-This effort will be challenging because of recent “tax reform” that caused a rise in individual balance due returns for tax year 2019.
-A related project will project additional work for the insolvency group to secure the government’s interests in cases of bankruptcy.  </p>
+This effort will be challenging because of recent "tax reform" that caused a rise in individual balance due returns for tax year 2019.
+A related project will project additional work for the insolvency group to secure the government's interests in cases of bankruptcy. </p>

-<p>Expanding the Use of NCHS’ Research and Development Survey to Quantify
+<p>Expanding the Use of NCHS' Research and Development Survey to Quantify
 Health Characteristics During the Coronavirus Pandemic</p>

 <p>Paul Scanlon, Katherine Irimata, National Center for Health Statistics</p>

-<p>The National Center for Health Statistics’ (NCHS) Research and
+<p>The National Center for Health Statistics' (NCHS) Research and
 Development Survey (RANDS) is a series of surveys collected from commercial panels for methodological research purposes.
 Until now, the goals of RANDS have been solely methodological.
 On one hand, NCHS has used RANDS to refine mixed-method question evaluation techniques that can be integrated into its cognitive interviewing program.
-On the other hand, it has explored calibration methods that leverage the strength of NCHS’ established core surveys to produce estimates from commercial web panels.
+On the other hand, it has explored calibration methods that leverage the strength of NCHS' established core surveys to produce estimates from commercial web panels.
 These estimates have not been released;
 however, since they are considered experimental. </p>

 <p>In response to the Coronavirus pandemic, NCHS expanded the use of the